-When you think about a therapist's office, does your mind immediately take you to a vision of a therapist sitting in a chair, taking notes next to a patient sprawled out on a lounge chair?
+When you think of a therapist's office, do you picture bookshelves and coffee tables?
+Maybe diplomas and certificates hanging on the wall?
 You can imagine how intimidating, boring, or just plain unsettling that type of setting could be for a child.
-However, a play therapist's office is set up for play therapy activities that set the stage to make healing fun.
+However, a play therapist's office is set up for activities that set the stage to make healing conducive and fun for children.

 Common Types of Play Therapy Activities

-Play therapy consists of board games and physical games.
-Board games can be a great distraction, as a therapist encourages a child to talk about problems and feelings or to teach them about self-regulation with peers and adults.
+Game therapy consists of board games and physical games.
+Board games can be a great distraction while a therapist encourages a child to talk about problems and feelings or to teach them about self-regulation with peers and adults.
 During play, children can act out things that are bothering them by breaking them down into smaller and more specific parts, which gives them the relief they need to open up.

-Physical games like Red Light, Green Light, and Mother May I teach children about things like taking turns, giving up control, self-regulation, and more.
+Physical games like Red Light, Green Light, and Mother May I teach children about taking turns, giving up control, self-regulation, and more.
 They also help the child interact with others and, in part, give them a sense of camaraderie with those around them.
 When the child feels more comfortable, they tend to open up more about their feelings.

-Playing the role of someone else helps kids to put their guard down as they are able to express their feelings and emotions through the persona of someone else.
-It's a great way to get them to open up and get to the heart of the issue, especially for kids who are naturals at drama.
+Playing the role of someone else helps children let their guard down and express their feelings and emotions through the persona of someone else.
+It's a great way to get children to open up and get to the heart of the issue, especially for those who are naturals at drama.

 Cognitive Behavioral Therapy (CBT)

-Many kids need sensory activities, so play therapist use manipulatives like stress balls to help children transfer their stress to the ball.
-Calm-down bottles are bottles with liquid and glitter, much like a snow globe.
+Many kids need sensory activities, so play therapists use tools like calm-down bottles, which are bottles with liquid and glitter, much like a snow globe.
 The therapist coaches the child to shake up the bottle and calm down before the contents of the bottle settle.